devangerine/FunctionsAndErrorsProject/README.md

 ### Post Contract Deployment
 After the contract has been deployed, the contract will be found under "Deployed Contracts".
 Expand it by clicking the ">" button below "Deployed Contracts".
 You should see the following buttons:
-* sendLoan - sends a _loanAmount of type unsigned integer to a debtor associated with the user-inputted debtorId of type unsigned integer and sets that debtor's debtorOnCooldown status to true preventing that debtor from taking any more loans.
+* sendLoan - sends a _loanAmount of type unsigned integer to a debtor associated with the user-inputted debtorId of type unsigned integer and sets that debtor's debtorOnCooldown status to true preventing that debtor from receiving any more loans.
 * getCreditorBalance - returns the creditor's current balance.
 * getDebtorBalance - returns the balance of the debtor associated the user-inputted _debtorId of type unsigned integer.
 * debtorCooldownStatus - returns the cooldown of the debtor associated the user-inputted _debtorId of type unsigned integer.